dkuiri/dkuiri.github.io/index.md

 I have recently submitted my **Ph.D. thesis** titled
 **“Electronic Transport and Topological Superconductivity in Nanoscopic Josephson Junctions”**
 under the supervision of [**Prof. Michał P. Nowak**](https://mpnowak.org) at the
-**Academic Centre for Materials and Nanotechnology (ACMiN), AGH University of Krakow, Krakow, Poland.**.
+**Academic Centre for Materials and Nanotechnology (ACMiN), AGH University of Krakow, Krakow, Poland**.

 My research focuses on **quantum transport**, **superconductivity**, and **topological phases of matter** in low-dimensional and hybrid superconducting systems.